 Working in tech is fundamentally misunderstood

-We must redefine what it means to work in tech.
-Pursuing a career in tech is ultimately for everyone, but many have a poor understanding of what working in technology actually entails.
+We must redefine what it means to work with technology.
+Tech is more than coding.
+Pursuing a career in tech is ultimately for everyone, but many have a poor understanding of what working in this sector actually entails.

 Tech is more than coding.